15 Cool Places to Check Out in Siesta Key On Your Florida Gulf Coast Vacation

 Tropical Breeze Resort

 For a luxurious stay with family and friends, look no further than this beautiful beachside hotel.
 The resort offers everything from studios to three-bedroom suites.
-Within walking distance, you’ll find several beach restaurants and shopping boutiques.
+Within walking distance are several beach restaurants and shopping boutiques.
 For a self-catering stay, take advantage of the resort’s free grocery delivery.
-You’ll also enjoy free 2-hour bike rentals for exploring more of the island.
+We’re also big fans of the free 2-hour bike rentals for exploring more of the island.

 Enjoy this article?
 Pin it for later!